headblockhead/railreader/README.md

 Self-hostable middleman between UK rail datafeeds and your project.

-Railreader consumes realtime and static data from multiple railway datasources, and stores accumulated data in a database.
+RailReader consumes realtime and static data from multiple railway datasources, and stores accumulated data in a database.
 This data can then be queried or subscribed to via multiple outputs.

 The aim of RailReader is to provide useful and modern APIs for handling data from the UK's railway network by taking existing data feeds and transforming them into formats that are easier to work with for developers who want to save time.